sourcegraph/about/handbook/engineering/core-application/areas-of-ownership.md

 - Audit logs

 ## Identity and access management
-- platform level authentication and authorization
+- Platform level authentication and authorization
-- end to end experience for login and sign up flow
+- End to end experience for login and sign up flow
-- security policies
+- Security policies
-- social and enterprise connection
+- Social and enterprise connection

 ### Developer enablement
 - API standards and rate-limiting